mbodiai/embodied-agents/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/mbodied-agents.svg)](https://pypi.python.org/pypi/mbodied-agents)
 [![Example Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1DAQkuuEYj8demiuJS1_10FIyTI78Yzh4?usp=sharing)

-Welcome to **Mbodied Agents**, a toolkit and platform for integrating various state-of-the-art transformers in robotics for any embodiments.
-Mbodied Agents has a consistent interface for calling different AI models, handling multimodal data, using/creating datasets trained on different robots, and more!
+Welcome to **Mbodied Agents**, a toolkit for integrating various state-of-the-art transformers into robotics stacks.
+Mbodied Agents is designed to provide a consistent interface for calling different AI models, handling multimodal data, using/creating datasets trained on different robots, and work for arbitrary observation and action spaces.
+See [Getting Started](#getting-started).

 <img src="assets/architecture.jpg" alt="Architecture Diagram" style="width: 650px;">

 Each time you interact with a robot, the data is automatically recorded into a dataset, which can be augmented and used for model training.
-To learn more about how to process the dataset, augment the data, or train/finetune a foundation model, please fill out this [form](https://forms.gle/rv5rovK93dLucma37).
+We are actively developing tools for processing the dataset, augmenting the data, and finetuning  foundation models.
+If you'd like to learn more or provide feedback, please fill out this [form](https://forms.gle/rv5rovK93dLucma37).◊

 <img src="assets/demo_gif.gif" alt="Demo GIF" style="width: 625px;">